-1.3.8 Notice of assessment
+1.3.7 Notice of assessment

-In response to every accepted AIC claim, Centrelink will forward a written notice of the decision, outlining the outcome of the assessment and, if applicable, providing details of entitlement.
-Where the applicant or student is ineligible for assistance under AIC, the reason for ineligibility is to be notified and information about appeal rights is to be provided.
+In response to every accepted AIC Scheme Claim, Centrelink will forward a written notice of the decision, outlining the outcome of the assessment and, if applicable, providing details of entitlement.
+Where the applicant or Student is ineligible for assistance under the AIC Scheme, the reason for ineligibility is to be notified and information about appeal rights is to be provided.
 (See 1.5 regarding reviews and appeals.)